smseerat/MCW-Hybrid-identity/Hands-on lab/Before the hands-on lab - Hybrid Identity.md

     -   Severity: **C - Minimal impact**

-    -   Preferred contact method: choose your preferred option
+    -   Preferred contact method: choose your preferred option.

     -   Deployment model: **Resource Manager**

-    -   Location: the target Azure region you intend to use in this lab
+    -   Location: the target Azure region you intend to use in this lab.

     -   SKU family: **DSv3 Series**

 9. On the **Problem** blade, specify the following and select **Next**:

-10. On the **Contact Information** blade, provide your contact details and select **Create**
+10. On the **Contact Information** blade, provide your contact details and select **Create**.

    > **Note**: Quota increase requests are typically completed during the same business day.

 ### Task 4: Deploy the lab environment Azure VMs

-1. In the browser window displaying the Azure portal, navigate to <https://github.com/maxskunkworks/TLG/tree/master/tlg-base-config_3-vm>
+1. In the browser window displaying the Azure portal, navigate to: <https://github.com/maxskunkworks/TLG/tree/master/tlg-base-config_3-vm>.

 2. On the **TLG (Test Lab Guide) - 3 VM Base Configuration (v1.0)** page, select **Deploy to Azure**.